garywong-bc/nrm-survey/README.md

 #### Reset

 To redeploy *just* the application, first delete the deployed objects from the last run, with the correct SURVEY_NAME, such as:
-`oc -n b7cg3n-deploy delete cm/mds-app-config pvc/mds-app-uploads dc/mds-app svc/mds route/mds`
+`oc -n b7cg3n-deploy delete cm/mds-app-config dc/mds-app svc/mds route/mds pvc/mds-app-uploads `

-## Copy over Upload folders
+## Copy over Upload folder

 As OpenShift pods can get redeployed at any time, we copy all `/upload` folders and files onto our mounted PersistentVolume.
 Use `oc rsync` with the correct SURVEY_NAME such as:
 `oc -n b7cg3n-deploy rsync upload $(oc -n b7cg3n-deploy get pods | grep mds-app- | grep Running | awk '{print $1}'):/var/lib/limesurvey`

 ## Perform initial LimeSurvey installation